Austrogorytes vs Argogorytes (BEMBICINI)

 I have also included Clitemnestra here, as this genus might be confused with Austrogorytes.

-There are other differences noted in the genus descriptions (Bohart & Menke 1976), but these are either difficult to make out in most field images and/or they may vary between species with a genus.
+There are other differences noted in the genus descriptions (Bohart & Menke 1976), but these are either difficult to make out in most field images and/or they may vary between species within a genus.

 References